klkvsk/whoeasy/README.md

 You can customize the factory by extending `Whois` or you can utilize `WhoisClient` and `WhoisParser` directly.

 Whoeasy is easily extensible.
-You can add your own client adapters, parsers, server configs, etc.
+You can add your own client adapters, parsers, server configs, proxy providers, etc.

+Built in client adapters are:
+- CurlTelnet - default if ext-curl is installed.
+Supports any proxies curl does.
+- Socket - fallback, uses `stream_socket_client`.
+Supports only HTTP(s)-tunnel proxies.

 Whois-servers registry
 -----